Founded in 1976

 The European People’s Party (EPP) is the political family of the centre-right, whose roots run deep in the history and civilisation of the European continent and which has pioneered the European project from its inception.
 Tracing back its roots to Europe’s Founding Fathers – Robert SCHUMAN, Alcide DE GASPERI, and Konrad ADENAUER – the EPP is committed to a strong Europe based on a federal model that relies on the principle of subsidiarity.

 Founded in 1976, the EPP strives for a democratic, transparent and efficient Europe that is close to its citizens.
 The EPP wants a prosperous Europe through the promotion of a free market economy with a social consciousness.
-The EPP is the largest and most influential European-level political party of the centre-right, which currently includes 79 parties and partners from 41 countries, the Presidents of the European Commission, the European Council, and of the European Parliament, 8 EU and 5 non-EU heads of state and government, 14 members of the European Commission and the largest Group in the European Parliament.
+The EPP is the EU’s centre-right party and its largest and most influential political family.
+The EPP currently includes 83 parties and partners from 43 countries, the President of the European Commission, 10 EU and 4 non-EU heads of state and government, 10 members of the European Commission and the largest Group in the European Parliament.

 The EPP is governed under the 2003 “EU Regulation on political parties at European level and the rules regarding their funding.”
 In late 2007, this Regulation was revised in order to allow all European level political parties to campaign for the European Parliament elections.
 As a result of this mandate, the EPP conducted – in close cooperation with its national member-parties – its first Europe-wide campaign for the June 2009 elections and reinforced its leading position in the European Parliament.